SEARCH Annual Awards Spotlight Leadership and Contributions to Justice and Public Safety

 It is the only nationally recognized, competitive award for contributions in the field of criminal justice information management, and is named for Orville J. (Bud) Hawkins, who was SEARCH’s first Chair and Executive Director.

 SEARCH began presenting the Hawkins Award in 1985.
-Check out the list of all past recipients, who include former U.S. Senators and Representatives, an FBI Director, an Attorney General, and justice agency and organization officials at the state, Federal, and national levels.
+Check out the list of all past recipients, who include former U.S. Senators and Representatives, an FBI Director, an Attorney General, private-sector experts, and justice agency and organization officials at the state, Federal, and national levels.

 The Gary R. Cooper Award for Meritorious Service honors a SEARCH Member whose work in the field of criminal justice information systems, policy or statistics has been outstanding.
 The award, named after long-time SEARCH Executive Director Gary R. Cooper (retired), enables SEARCH Members to recognize one of their colleagues for contributions both to the field of criminal justice information and to the success of SEARCH.